 There are many ways to pamper yourself but the best is to do something you enjoy.
 It seems like such a simple thing and yet many of us work so hard, by the end of the day we only have energy to sit in front of the TV.
 Take time in the coming months to do something that recharges your batteries: read a good book by the fire, indulge in a hobby or attend a class.
 You’ll find you’ll be happier and have more energy to face the cooler weather and shorter days.

 The best way to pamper yourself is to dedicate a vacation to you and your health.
-Join us at Rancho La Puerta in the beautiful Baja in November or February to revel in the sunshine.
-Or come out for a fun-filled time of winter activity at our gorgeous lodge in British Columbia where you’ll enjoy the pristine snowy environment and hang out with like-minded friends by the fire, in the natural hot springs or in our new spa.
+Join us in autumn at our gorgeous lodge in British Columbia where you’ll enjoy the pristine mountains and hang out with like-minded friends by the fire, in the natural hot springs, or in our spa.

 Where Do I get my Vitamin D?